NFL Week 16 Grades: Rams get an 'A' for clinching NFC West, Browns get an 'F'

 Broncos: D-

-If John Elway is making a Christmas list this year, he might want to ask for a quarterback, because the Broncos definitely need one of those.
-Not only did Brock Osweiler struggle in this game (193 yards, one interception), but he also didn't seem to do a good job of inspiring the troops.
+If John Elway is making a Christmas list, he might want to ask for a quarterback, because the Broncos definitely need one of those.
+Not only did Brock Osweiler struggle (193 yards, one interception), but he also didn't seem to do a good job of inspiring the troops.

 Besides throwing an interception, Osweiler also lost a fumble that led directly to a Redskins touchdown in the first half.